alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2024/2024-07-28-refutation-upon-ahlul-bidah-and-deviation.md

 ---
-layout: post
-publisher: alsalafiyyah@icloud.com
-title: "Refutation upon the followers of bid'ah and deviation"
 date: 2024-07-28
 hijri: Muharram 22, 1446
-source: "Ar-Riyadus-Sa’udiyyah Newspaper, issue no. 12674, dated Friday, the 4th of al-Muharram"
-category: [fatwas,refutals,manhaj,sects]
-locale: en
 lang: en
-summary: "The refutations upon the people of innovation are from Jihad in the path of Allah.
-They are from safeguarding the Shari’ah from having other than it attached to it."
-translated_by: Maaz Qureshi
+layout: post
+mass_edited: true
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz Aal al-Shaykh
     url: /biography/abdulaziz
+publisher: alsalafiyyah@icloud.com
+source: Ar-Riyadus-Sa’udiyyah Newspaper, issue no. 12674, dated Friday, the 4th of al-Muharram
+summary: The refutations upon the people of innovation are from Jihad in the path of Allah.
+They are from safeguarding the Shari’ah from having other than it attached to it.
+title: Refutation upon the followers of bid'ah and deviation
+translated_by: Maaz Qureshi
 ---

 ### Question: